kristopher-h/vim-liq/README.rst

-vim-lsp
+vim-liq
 =======

-vim-lsp is a vim client for the language server protocol.
+vim-liq is a vim client for the language server protocol.

 Development Status
 ------------------